007prateekd/007prateekd/README.md

 ### 👨‍💻 &nbsp;About Me

 💡 &nbsp;I am always interested in knowing why and how specific things do what they do.\
-🎓 &nbsp;I'm currently studying Information Technology at the IIIT, Allahabad.\
+🎓 &nbsp;I'm currently studying Information Technology at IIIT, Allahabad.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
 💻 &nbsp;In my free time, I do Competitive Programming and watch Anime :)\
 📫 &nbsp;Here is my [LinkedIn](https://www.linkedin.com/in/007prateekd/) in case anyone wants to reach me.\